Knowing Ourselves Through an Alternate Reality

 1. Beginning at the End

 But the flashforward scene here also serves another purpose — it is an easy way to get the reader up to date with the alternate universe in which the story is situated.
-This incidentally brings us to the inevitable question: why bother set this detective story in a universe where the Ottoman Empire evolved into a Confederation made out of several statelets.
-And, probably an even more apt question would be, why situate the story in contemporary Prizren, now reimagined as the capital of Arnautistan.
+This incidentally brings us to the inevitable question: why bother to set this detective story in a universe where the Ottoman Empire evolved into a Confederation consisting of several statelets?
+And, probably an even more apt question would be, why situate the story in contemporary Prizren, now reimagined as the capital of Arnautistan?

 Perhaps it has to do with the way this very story came to be.

 2. Every Comic Book Features an Origin Story

 Sometime in March 2013, there was a meeting between the education ministers of Kosovo and Turkey.
 As is common with these kinds of official visits, there was a fair share of mutual praises, joint declarations of brotherhood, reminders of the shared history, and all the way to reaffirming Turkey’s support of Kosovo as a new country.

 I would’ve disregarded it as just another photo-op between the two friendly delegations if my eyes didn’t catch something interesting in one of the news articles.
 Mixed in with all the usual congratulations and praises from both sides, the Turkish minister commented on the need to revise the history textbooks used in Kosovo schools.

 It is no secret that throughout the entire Balkans history is used not only as a propaganda tool but also to achieve ideological goals (insert here whatever regime in whatever country).
 Its uses range from fueling nationalism, to creating social cohesion against a common enemy (through the good old “gather around the flag” model), to the shaping of national myths, and all the way to reinforcing (or, in some cases, re-writing) national identities.
 (In more extreme cases, it could even be argued that it was used to justify ethnic hatred and genocide.)